Floating panes

 True

-See Pane.new_pane() for the full parameter reference and Format-Token Fields for the floating-pane geometry fields (pane_x, pane_y, pane_z, pane_floating_flag).
+See Pane.new_pane() for the full parameter reference and Format-token fields for the floating-pane geometry fields (pane_x, pane_y, pane_z, pane_floating_flag).